What ATS stands for

 The second method of acquiring candidates is the method of direct search and contact with passive candidates.
 Passive candidates are people who do not respond to job ads and are usually unaware of these ads.

-Modern ATSs help recruiters to take direct action to attract passive candidates.
+A good ATS helps recruiters to attract passive candidates.
 The most important solutions offered in this area are:

 - search engines that help to find candidates on the Internet